 - Instant Pot.
 Quickly made and uses simple pantry ingredients.

 - Skillet.
 Want to make apple crisp even better?
 Build it in an oven-safe skillet and you can go straight from sautéing your apples to baking the whole thing in the oven without dirtying an extra pan.

 - Sheet Pan Apple Crisp.
-Using a rimmed baking sheet rather than a deep baking dish means the ratio of apples to crisp is essentially 50-50, achieving the ideal ratio for topping lovers.
+Using a rimmed baking sheet rather than a deep baking dish means the ratio of apples to a crisp is essentially 50-50, achieving the ideal ratio for topping lovers.

 - Apple Crisp for Two.
 When all you need is a small dessert for two, whip up this homey apple crisp.
-Apples and the smell of cinnamon means fall baking at its best!
+Apples and the smell of cinnamon mean fall baking at its best!
 This Betty Crocker version is perfect for a date night in.

 Apples pair perfectly with other flavors and fruits.
 While simple is sometimes best these recipe variations are too delicious to pass up.

 - Caramel Apple.
 The perfect combination of tart apples with an irresistible brown sugar crisp topping.